Supreme Court set to hear Biden's Student Loan Forgiveness Program in February

-In the coming months, the Biden Administration will face the 6 Republican ran states opposing his student loan forgiveness program before the Supreme Court.
+In the coming months, the Biden Administration will face the six Republican-ran states opposing his student loan forgiveness program before the Supreme Court.

 The program was put on hold weeks ago after several lawsuits were filed against the program.